apache/openwhisk-wskdeploy/docs/wskdeploy_hello_world.md

-## Creating a "hello world" application
+## Creating a "hello world" package

 As with most language introductions, here we show a minimal "hello world" application as encoded in an OpenWhisk Package Manifest YAML file: